Managing and Mitigating the U.S. PCB Litigation Risk

 In June 2020, Bayer announced a $650 million settlement agreement involving a class of approximately 2,500 municipal entities that allege PCB impairments of their water bodies.
 The necessary court approval was granted on November 19th, 2022.
 This settlement resolves most of the Company’s exposure to municipal government PCB water litigation.

-Additionally, the Company entered into separate agreements with the Attorneys General of New Hampshire, New Mexico, Ohio, Oregon, Washington, and also Washington D.C. to resolve similar PCB cases brought by these governments.
-There are also pending cases that have been filed by the Attorneys General of Illinois, Maryland, New Jersey, and Pennsylvania and the Company will litigate these cases aggressively and only settle them if they can be resolved on reasonable terms.
-A case brought by the state of Delaware was dismissed by a court on July 11, 2022.
+Additionally, the Company entered into separate agreements with the Attorneys General of New Hampshire, New Mexico, Ohio, Oregon, Pennsylvania, Virginia, Washington, and also Washington D.C. to resolve similar PCB cases brought by these governments.
+There are also pending cases that have been filed by the Attorneys General of Illinois, Maryland, New Jersey, and Vermont and the Company will litigate these cases aggressively and only settle them if they can be resolved on reasonable terms.
+A case brought by the state of Delaware was dismissed by a court in 2022, but the Delaware Supreme Court reversed this dismissal in part on June 22, 2023.
+The state of Vermont also claims PCB contamination of school buildings.

 Based on data reported to EPA about impairments of waterways by PCBs and the fact that PCBs in the environment are generally declining more than 40 years after production ceased, the Company believes that the scope of potential future state litigation is limited.
 While additional lawsuits are possible, this is far from a nationwide risk.